-If you have diabetes, it’s essential to take good care of your feet and avoid injuring them, as you have an increased risk of developing an infection from a wound that could lead to serious health problems.
+If you have diabetes or vascular disease, it’s essential to take good care of your feet as there is an increased risk of developing a wound in the skin which can become infected.
 The team of dedicated podiatrists at Kalmar Family Podiatry in Huntington, New York, are experts in caring for people who have diabetic feet and ensuring their feet stay healthy with proper wound care.
-Contact the clinic today to arrange a routine diabetic foot exam, or if you find any wounds on your feet ask for an urgent appointment.
+Contact the office today to arrange a diabetic foot evaluation and risk exam, or if you find any wounds on your feet ask for an urgent appointment.
 Call Kalmar Family Podiatry, or book an appointment online.

 People with diabetes are particularly vulnerable to infection in their feet, so if you have diabetes, it’s vitally important that you locate and treat any wounds.
 Untreated wounds can lead to infections and ulceration that may potentially lead to the loss of the foot.

 There are two problems that people with diabetes frequently develop in their feet:

 When you have diabetic neuropathy, the nerves in your feet may not feel pain, pressure or temperature, which means you might not realize you have a wound.
 If you don’t know you’re injured, the wound may not receive the attention it needs, and infection can set in.